Ngumbs15/hello-world/README.md

 Greetings!

-I am here to better my skills, learn programming and hopefully be better prepared to become a data scientist
+I want to be the very best, like no one ever was.